 When is the best month to take the ACT or SAT?
 That depends on how prepared you are for the exam you are planning to take.
 Most experts recommend scheduling your first SAT or ACT exam three to six months in advance.
 Doing so will give you time to identify and shore up weak areas so you can get a good score.
 If you qualify for a modification to the SAT or ACT, you'll need the extra time to gather paperwork, fill out an accommodation application and submit it.
 If you are taking the SAT or ACT a second time in order to superscore your test, allow yourself a month or two between tests.

 Instead of focusing on which SAT or ACT exam you get, focus on improving your reading, writing, math and science skills in order to earn a high score.
 First of all, set aside between 15 and 30 minutes each day to study.
 Set up a quiet study area where you can work without distractions.
-Gather the items you'll need to study, including reading material, pencils, erasers, a notebook, an SAT or ACT-approved calculator for the math section of the test and a timer for SAT or ACT practice exams.
+Gather the items you'll need to study, including reading material, pencils, erasers, a notebook, a SAT or ACT-approved calculator for the math section of the test and a timer for SAT or ACT practice exams.

 UWorld offers a plethora of practice ACT and SAT tests to help you get used to the test formats.
 Simple, easy to understand explanations are included for wrong answers to enable you to improve your score the next time around.
+Additionally, the College Board and act.org websites offer various resources to help test-takers study in an efficient, effective manner.

 Your SAT or ACT score can have a big impact on your future.
 While you can take the test more than once, you'll naturally want to do your best the first time around to avoid investing time and money in taking an exam a second or even third time.
 Thankfully, you can earn a good score if you are willing to work hard for it.
 Learn everything you can about the exam you are going to take and then study effectively in order to reach your current and future educational goals.